|CALIFORNIA IANDS GROUPS

 The body I observed laying in bed was mine, but I knew it wasn’t time to leave.
 My time on earth wasn’t up yet; there was still a purpose.

-fact, during the period of brain death.
+during the period of brain death.
 It was not difficult to prove.
 Patients were often able to describe precisely what had happened during their cardiac arrest.
-They
+They knew,

-knew, for example, exactly where the nurse put their dentures or what doctors and family members had said.
-How would someone whose brain wasn’t active know
+for example, exactly where the nurse put their dentures or what doctors and family members had said.
+How would someone whose brain wasn’t active know these

 Nevertheless, some scientists continue to assert that these experiences must happen at a time when there is still some brain function going on.
 Van Lommel is crystal